MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Shapash model in production - Overview
 ======================================

-With this tutorial you: Understand how create a Shapash SmartPredictor to make prediction and have local explanation in production with a simple use case.
+With this tutorial you: Understand how to create a Shapash SmartPredictor to make prediction and have local explanation in production with a simple use case.

 This tutorial describes the different steps from training the model to deploying the Shapash SmartPredictor Object.
 A tutorial more detailed,